Natex-corporation/insider-trading/README.md

 ## One-command provisioning and auto-updates

-Run `scripts/auto_update.py` to provision the virtual environment, install dependencies, start `main.py`, and continuously pull updates from `origin/main`.
+Run `scripts/auto_update.py` to provision the virtual environment, install dependencies, start the service, and continuously pull updates from `origin/main`.
+It is the only command you need inside a long-running container;
-It is the only command you need inside a long-running container; the script will watch for upstream changes and restart the bot automatically after syncing the repository and reinstalling requirements when necessary.
+the script will watch for upstream changes and restart the bot automatically after syncing the repository and reinstalling requirements when necessary.
+By default it reuses [`scripts/run_service.sh`](scripts/run_service.sh) so the Python watcher and the Systemd unit share the exact same launch flow.
+If you prefer to bypass the shell helper, you can still provide a custom `--command` and the watcher will keep your process alive and restarted on updates.

 ```bash
 # Optional, required only for private repositories